In some cases, we earn commissions from affiliate links in our posts.

 Gillian Anderson (The X-Files) stars in this series about a determined detective superintendent on the trail of a vicious, seemingly random serial killer in Belfast, Northern Ireland.

 Morven Christie (Grantchester) plays DS Lisa Armstrong, a family liaison officer who discovers she has a personal connection to a missing persons case.
-This 2019 mystery is set around Morecambe Bay, and it's been renewed for a second series (no word on release date yet).
+This 2019 mystery is set around Morecambe Bay, and it's now been renewed for a third series (though sadly, star Morven Christie is leaving after Series 2).

 Jemima Shore Investigates